Roderick Macutay

-Roderick "Derrick" Columnas Macutay (born September 12, 1971 in Pasig) is a Filipino mural artist and contemporary painter, known for his distinctive subject of surreal portraits of humans, robots, cyborgs and android like creatures and his signature color of monochrome blue usually with a vibrant accent color.
+Roderick "Derrick" Colminas Macutay (born September 12, 1971 in Pasig) is a Filipino mural artist and contemporary painter, known for his distinctive subject of surreal portraits of humans, robots, cyborgs and android like creatures and his signature color of monochrome blue usually with a vibrant accent color.
 His works range from mural paintings to oil paintings and illustrations.

-Roderick studied fine art painting for four years at the University of Santo Tomas and graduated in 1992.
-Having formally studied art in the University of Santo Tomas and trained with Angono Masters, Derrick has always been dead-on in his critique and rendering of the way the spirit and science come to terms with one another, terms that shape the coming days.
+Roderick graduated in 1992 from University of Santo Tomas, after studying fine art painting for four years.
+Additionally, he trained with Angono Masters.

 Macutay was mentored by Salvador Juban, a protege and assistant of the late Carlos “Botong” Francisco, a National Artist and a titan in modern Philippine art.